 If you persist in trying to force them to follow a normal school routine, you are going to get frustrated and so are your children.
 Instead, treat these work schedules as an at-home enhancement to their classroom studies.

 Follow a Schedule – In the Afternoon

 When lunch is finished, have your enrichment hour: art, physical education activities, computers, home economics, etc. Make this decision based on what your child’s school is asking you to do and what is best for your child.

 Once that time is done, it’s back to being kids again.
 Breathing time.
 Reading time.
 Gasp!!!!
 Time for a TV show or movie!
 FaceTiming friends.
 Let them decide.
 They need breaks and so do you!

-As dinner is being prepared, use this time for shorter, more independent learning.
-Let your children sit and finish up any activities they might have for the day.
+As dinner is being prepared, use this time for shorter, more independent learning sessions.
+Let your children sit and finish up any educational activities they might have for the day.
 After dinner, school is over.
 Be a family.
 Do what you would ordinarily do.

 Most students do not have professional educators as parents.
 Parents: Do not feel like you need to become a teacher all of a sudden!
 That takes years of schooling and – even after that – years of practice.

 Instead of thinking of yourself as a “homeschooler,” think of yourself as Mom or Dad.
 Your job is to provide an environment that facilitates and fosters at-home learning.
 Your child’s teacher will likely be sending materials to you or maybe already has.
 If your child’s teacher hasn’t provided much direction, or you’d like to enrich it, Really Good Stuff® has some free educational resources for both parents and teachers.

 Create an environment for your children that is conducive to learning.
 Provide your kids with the place, time, and materials needed for them to be successful.
 During this challenging time, distance learning activities can be a positive experience for you and your kids.

 Forgive Yourself and Your Children